ELITE AU PAIR ACADEMYThe Elite Skills That Determine Whether a Placement Settles.

 The goal is not simply harmonious feelings.
 It is observable follow-through, promoting the kind of reliability that host families notice, and that stabilizes placements.

-Module 3: Self-Awareness and Sustainability
+Module 3: Self-Awareness and Role Clarity

-What Agencies See After Au Pair Training
+What Agencies See After Au Pair Certification with the Academy

 When an au pair completes the Elite Au Pair Academy, the change is observable — not in attitude, but in behavior.
 Children are handled with more consistency and calm.
 Difficult moments are responded to rather than escalated.
 Requests are followed through on.
 Conversations feel more direct and less avoided